7 Best Winter Activities in Syracuse

 Go Ice Skating at Clinton Square

 When the days start getting colder and the snow starts falling, nearly every person in Central New York looks forward to ice skating in Clinton Square.
 It’s the iconic winter activity in Syracuse.
 Even better, it’s one of the most budget-friendly things to do as well.
 Adults can skate for only $5, children and seniors for just $3.
-The rink will open for the season on November 27, 2020 from 11 a.m. to 8:30 p.m., seven days a week, with advance reservations and admission payment required.
-Masks must be worn at all times and gloves or mittens must be worn on the ice.
+The rink is open seven days a week starting at 11am on Sundays-Fridays and 10am on Saturdays.
 Skate rentals are also available for $5.
-Check for updates here.
 It’s the perfect choice for date night, lunch break exercise or just to get outdoors and enjoy the city lights and scenery.

 If you’re looking for additional ice skating rinks and info, check out our Winter Visitors Guide Outdoor Activities post for more public ice skating options.